Stabledog/bin-pub/tox-py/README.md

 This is useful if you have a project with several directories that are visited regularly and you wish to limit the scope of name matching to that project -- by placing a .tox-index file in the root of your project, you're effectively limiting the scope of the default search behavior.

 ## TODO
-These things have NOT been implemented yet!
+These things have NOT been implemented yet:

 * Add 'add all child dirs'